Corsaire/exam/debugging_1.md

     **Solution** : add `pragma solidity ^0.4.21;`

 1. #### ___Function `kill` can be called by anyone___
-    **Description** : `kill` should only be called by owner due to project description.
-Also, when owner send `password`, anyone on the network can see the password.
-No major attack can be built there because contract only sends its money to owner (if we fix constructor, of cource).
-But there is a possible scenario when owner sends a transaction to call `kill` function and then changes his mind and sends another transacion with same nonce without calling `kill`.
+    **Description** : `kill` should only be called by owner due to the project description.
+Also, when owner sends `password`, anyone on the network can see the password.
+No major attack can be built there because contract only sends its Ether to the owner (if we fix constructor, of course).
+But there is a possible scenario when owner sends a transaction to call `kill` function and then changes his mind and sends another transaction with the same nonce without calling `kill`.
 Any attacker will be able to kill contract after that.

     **Solution** : add `if (msg.sender != owner) revert();` to `kill` function